roryhr/site-code/content/blog/2017-03-12-how-does-this-thing-work.md

 # Introduction

 After 9 months I'm returning to this website.
 My first question was "How does this thing work?"
 Of course I didn't document it and I don't remember.
 Lesson learned.

 **The things we take for granted are the most important to document.**

 This post is for myself and anyone interested in using Pelican to make a Github-hosted website.

 # How does this thing work?

 ## High level overview

 This site is hosted for free by [Github](https://github.com/).
 Thanks Github!
-The html "code" is at [roryhr/roryhr.github.io](https://github.com/roryhr/roryhr.github.io).
+The html "code" is a special repository [roryhr/roryhr.github.io](https://github.com/roryhr/roryhr.github.io).

 Great.
-I used a static site generator called Pelican that generates a website from a series markdown text files in a particular directory structure (more on that in a bit).
+I used a static site generator called Pelican that generates html, which comprises this website, from a series markdown text files in a particular directory structure (more on that in a bit).
 These files are in a separate repository at [roryhr/site-code](https://github.com/roryhr/site-code).